|Journal of Integer Sequences|

 3. The subject line of your email message should read "Submission to the Journal of Integer Sequences".
 (Any other header is in danger of being discarded by a spam filter.)
 This is also true for any revision.

 4. Be sure that your submission latex'es properly with no errors or warning messages.
 Check the log files before submission.
+If there are errors or important warning messages (such as multiply defined labels), your paper risks immediate rejection without possibility of resubmission.
 Run your paper through a spell-checker before submission.
+Papers with spelling errors risk being rejected immediately with no possibility for resubmission.
 If you are not experienced with latex, please read our style guide before preparing your file.

 5. Authors may want to suggest two or three names of possible referees.
 (Do not suggest members of the editorial board.)

 We do not read e-mail every day.
-If you do not receive an acknowledgment from us within ten days, then we have not received your paper.
-Please do not send inquiries until 10 days have passed.
+If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
+Please do not send any inquiries until at least 14 days have passed.
+In addition, during certain periods (e.g., start of school terms, late December to early January) there will likely be no processing of papers.

 JIS is completely free for both authors and readers.
-There are no page charges.
+There are no article processing charges, submission charges, or page charges.
 Members of the editorial board, including the editor-in-chief, receive no remuneration.
 The Journal is published with all-volunteer labor.

 Therefore, publishing a paper in JIS requires a higher standard of manuscript preparation than many other journals, which have a large editorial staff to fix problems.
 We ask that you read our style guide with care and make a real effort to make your paper conform.
 This also means that if you are not a native English speaker, you will want to find a native English speaker to proofread your paper.